what-is-a-police-caution

 Most adult cautions become protected, or “filtered”, after six years and will not automatically appear on a standard or enhanced DBS.
 However, cautions for offences that are classed as “specified”, are never protected, and will always be disclosed on an enhanced and standard check.
 This means a caution could potentially impact your employment or volunteering opportunities.

 While certain disclosure rules may limit when a caution shows up on a DBS check, the caution itself remains on the PNC record unless deleted.
+This means it would always affect an ACRO police certificate.

 How do you know if you have a police caution?